-On the other hand, the meaning correspondences between the uninflected and inflected forms in (27ab) are not entirely transparent, having been subject to some lexicalization, so the possibility that the inflected forms are built on a derived stem cannot be ruled out.
+On the other hand, the meaning correspondences between the uninflected and inflected forms in Table 9 (a-b) are not entirely transparent, having been subject to some lexicalization, so the possibility that the inflected forms are built on a derived stem cannot be ruled out.

-In spite of these open questions, we have seen that Classes 2 and 3 are unified by their "inverted-L" shape, caused by a 2sg./3sg. inflectional glottal stop.
-Class 3 goes one step further in implementing the rule in (16), giving rise to further changes in 2sg./3sg. forms.
+In spite of these open questions, we have seen that Classes 2 and 3 are unified by their "inverted-L" shape, caused by a 2SG/3SG inflectional glottal stop.
+Class 3 goes one step further in implementing the rule in (9), giving rise to further changes in 2SG/3SG forms.

-§5 Glottalization classes as phonological repairs
+5. Glottalization classes as phonological repairs

-Progressing through the glottalization paradigm table, we now move on to Classes 4 and 5, hypothesized to be built on ?-final roots.
+Progressing through the glottalization paradigm table, we now move on to Classes 4 and 5, hypothesized to be built on 7-final roots.